WPOW Seminar + Portfolio Review Reviewers

 SENIOR EDITOR FOR WIDER IMAGE AND SPECIAL PROJECTS, REUTERS

-Maye-E Wong is based in New York as Reuters’ Senior Editor for Wider Image and Special Projects.
-She runs the agency’s long-form storytelling team that takes on visually-led projects from the ideation stage all the way through to publication, and also represents the agency at photo festivals where she shares her storytelling skills and experience with the new generations of photographers.
+Maye-E Wong is an award-winning photojournalist and editor currently based in New York as the Senior Editor for Wider Image and Special Projects at Reuters.
+She leads photographers worldwide in visual long-form storytelling, from ideation through publication.
+She also represents Reuters at photo festivals where she shares her skills and experience with the newer generation of photographers.

-Prior to Reuters, Maye-E spent two decades at The Associated Press, initially based in her native Singapore and then New York City, as one of their go-to photographers for a remarkable range of assignments, including the Rohingya refugee crisis in Cox’s Bazaar, political unrest in Thailand and Hong Kong, natural disasters, Black Lives Matters in the US, and more than 35 trips to North Korea.
+Wong joined Reuters in April 2023 after a distinguished two-decade career at The Associated Press, globetrotting from bases in Singapore and New York City.
+She has covered a wide range of global news events including the Rohingya refugee crisis in Cox’s Bazaar, political unrest in Thailand and Hong Kong, natural disasters, Black Lives Matters in the US, and more than 35 trips to North Korea.
+She also has extensive experience covering global sports events like the Summer and Winter Olympic Games, and the FIFA World Cup.

-Her own photography has won multiple awards and she was a recipient of grants from the Pulitzer Center for Crisis Reporting and the IWMF.
-She served as juror in the 2017 and 2018 World Press Photo contests and sits on the Advisory Board of POY Asia.
+Her own photography has won multiple awards, including the Overseas Press Club’s Hal Boyle Award, and the 2018 Ancil Payne Ethics in Journalism Award.
+She was a recipient of grants from the Pulitzer Center for Crisis Reporting and the IWMF.
+Wong served as juror in the 2017 and 2018 World Press Photo contests and sits on the Advisory Board of POY Asia.
+She is currently a member of the board of directors at the Eddie Adams Workshop.